Rogers Hornsby: Early life

+Professional career

-Minor league career
+Minor leagues

 In 1914, Hornsby's older brother Everett, a minor league baseball player for many years, arranged for Rogers to get a tryout with the Texas League's Dallas Steers.
 He made the team, but was released two weeks later without appearing in a game.
 He then signed with the Hugo Scouts of the Class D Texas–Oklahoma League as their shortstop for $75 per month ($ today).
 The team folded a third of the way through the season, and Hornsby's contract was sold to the Denison Champions of the same league for $125 ($ today).
 Hornsby batted a combined .232 in 1914 and committed 45 errors in 113 games.

 The Denison team changed its name to the Railroaders and joined the Western Association in 1915, and raised Hornsby's salary to $90 per month ($ today).
 Hornsby's average improved to .277 in 119 games, but he made 58 errors.
 Nonetheless, his contributions helped the Railroaders win the Western Association pennant.
 At the end of the season a writer from The Sporting News said that Hornsby was one of about a dozen Western Association players to show any major league potential.